WeebDataHoarder/PhytonUtils/doc/ENCRYPTION.md

 }
 ```

+Each round is composed of modular addition / subtractions mod 2^32, XOR, and logical shift left / right.
+Each round has a round constant (the round number) added to the round key, a very simple key scheduling.

 ### Mode of operation
 The cipher operates in ECB mode.
 As such, blocks containing the same value will encrypt equally.